01-edu/public/subjects/social-network/README.md

 ### Chat

 The user should be able to send private messages to users that he/she is following.
-It should be able for the users to send images, GIFs and emojis to each other.
+It should be able for the users to send emojis to each other.

-The user that the message was sent to, will receive the message instantly if he/she is following the user that sent the message or if the user has a public profile.
+The user that the message was sent to, will receive the message instantly, by the usage of Websockets.
+If he/she is following the user that sent the message or if the user has a public profile.

-Groups should have their own chat too, so if a user is a member of the group he/she should be able to send and receive messages to this group chat.
+Groups should have a common chat room, so if a user is a member of the group he/she should be able to send and receive messages to this group chat.

 ----

 ### Notifications

-A user must be able to see the notifications in every page of the project and a change on the site should be displayed whenever the user receives a new notification.
-New notifications are different from new private messages and should be displayed in different ways!
+A user must be able to see the notifications in every page of the project.

-A user should be notified if:
+A user should be notified if he/she:

-- he/she has a private profile and:
-  - a different user (that does not follow him/her) tries to send him/her a message
-  - some other user sends him/her a following request
+- has a private profile and some other user sends him/her a following request
-- he/she receives a group invitation, so he can refuse or accept the request
+- receives a group invitation, so he can refuse or accept the request
-- he/she is the creator of a group and another user requests to join the group, so he can refuse or accept the request
+- is the creator of a group and another user requests to join the group, so he can refuse or accept the request
-- he/she is member of a group and an event is created
+- is member of a group and an event is created

 Every other notification created by you that isn't on the list is welcomed too.